S-100 and IEEE-696 Bus List

 There were a number of S-100 technical books of the era.
 "Interfacing to S-100/IEEE 696 Microcomputers", by Sol Libes and (in the 2nd edition) Mark Garetz, was published in 1981 by Osborne/McGraw-Hill and later published by M&T Press in 1988.
 It covers in depth how to design and interface S-100 cards for all kinds of uses.
 "The S-100 Bus Handbook" by Dave Bursky was published in 1980 by Hayden Book Company, covers systems and boards of the 1970's.
 It also has many early S-100 board schematics, and a lot of how-to information.
 Both books have versions of the 696 standard.
 A Web search will find these books as often available for sale.

-The IEEE 696-1983 standard in preliminary form was published in "IEEE Computer" magazine in July 1979; it's likely available as a reprint.
+The IEEE 696-1983 standard in preliminary form was published in "IEEE Computer" magazine in July 1979; it's likely available as a reprint. oTher magazines may have published it or some version; or it appeared in some books which describe S-100.
 Godbout/Compupro published a version in their "Product Users Manuals 1975-1980" in 1981.
-The IEEE Standards publication was published in 1983 and is available from the IEEE as a PDF for about $29 as of 2007.
+The IEEE Standards publication was published by IEEE in 1983, and MAY be available from the IEEE as a PDF document.
+However, the IEEE "retired" the standard in 1994 and it may not be available from them today.

 Of course, review our list S-100 bus manufacturers to find links to their product documents.
 S-100 and IEEE-696 product docs generally include schematics, bus lists, and functional descriptions for that company's implementation of the bus.